learnbyexample/100_page_python_intro/100_page_python_intro.md

 ## Removing leading/trailing characters

 The `strip()` method removes consecutive characters from the start/end of the given string.
-By default it removes whitespace characters, which you can change by passing a `str` argument.
+By default this method removes whitespace characters, which you can change by passing a `str` argument.
 You can use `lstrip()` and `rstrip()` methods to work only on the leading and trailing characters respectively.

 ```ruby
 >>> greeting = '  \t\r\n have    a  nice \t day  \f\v\r\t\n '